petetnt/tools-docs/tools/apollo-server/migration-graphql-server.md

 import { apolloHapi, graphiqlHapi } from 'apollo-server';

 // After
-import { graphqlHapi, graphiqlHapi } from 'graphql-server-hapi';
+import { graphqlHapi, graphiqlHapi } from 'apollo-server-hapi';
 ```

 Importing TypeScript types is the same as before.